Frequently Asked Questions (FAQs)

 What is the US 2 Rest Area Siting Study?

 The US 2 Rest Area Siting Study is a planning assessment occurring before project-level activities.
-The process involves evaluating gaps in rest area service, needs, constraints, public and agency input, and financial feasibility.
+The process involved evaluating gaps in rest area service, needs, constraints, public and agency input, and financial feasibility.

-MDT is conducting the study in coordination with FHWA, local jurisdictions, and other agencies.
-DOWL is assisting MDT to complete the study by August 2018.
+MDT conducted the study in coordination with FHWA, local jurisdictions, and other agencies.
+DOWL assisted MDT to complete the study by June 2019.

 Steps in this study process are described below.
-Opportunities for public input will be available throughout the study
+Opportunities for public input were available throughout the study.

 - Field Review and Data Collection

-DOWL will conduct a field review to visually inspect constraints and opportunities within the study segments.
-The review will focus on identifying physical and environmental features that could adversely impact rest area site development.
-Additionally, DOWL will investigate water and wastewater systems, irrigation, traffic volumes, and safety features.
-In areas where field reviews are not practicable DOWL will review publicly available information to identify avoidance areas and potential siting locations.
-DOWL will prepare Existing and Projected Conditions Report reflecting the information collected during this review.
+DOWL conducted a field review to visually inspect constraints and opportunities within the study segments.
+The review focused on identifying physical and environmental features that could adversely impact rest area site development.
+Additionally, DOWL investigated water and wastewater systems, irrigation, traffic volumes, and safety features.
+In areas where field reviews were not practicable DOWL reviewed publicly available information to identify avoidance areas and potential siting locations.
+DOWL prepared an Existing and Projected Conditions Report reflecting the information collected during this review.

 - Identify Needs and Objectives

-The study will be consistent with guidelines from the Montana Rest Area Plan, and will include MDT input and public feedback to identify needs and objectives for the study.
+The study was consistent with guidelines from the Montana Rest Area Plan and included MDT input and public feedback to identify needs and objectives for the study.

 - Site Screening and Evaluation

-Based on the study needs and objectives, DOWL will develop screening criteria to assess the feasibility of rest area development in each study segment as practicable.
-These criteria will be used to identify preferred rest area site locations and prioritize the order in which segments should be addressed through future projects.
+Based on the study needs and objectives, DOWL developed screening criteria to assess the feasibility of rest area development in each study segment as practicable.
+These criteria were used to identify preferred rest area site locations and prioritize the order in which segments should be addressed through future projects.

 - Draft Corridor Study Report

-DOWL will prepare a draft corridor study report documenting the planning process, including public, agency, and stakeholder involvement; key findings; recommendations; and next steps.
-Study deliverables and public and agency comments will be summarized in the report and included in their entirety as appendices.
-The report will be available to the public for a comment period of 30 days.
+DOWL prepared a draft corridor study report documenting the planning process, including public, agency, and stakeholder involvement; key findings; recommendations; and next steps.
+Study deliverables and public and agency comments were summarized in the report and included in their entirety as appendices.
+The report was available to the public for a comment period of 30 days.

 - Final Corridor Study Report

-Following the 30-day public comment period, DOWL will summarize comments and coordinate with MDT to publish the final corridor study report.
+Following the 30-day public comment period, DOWL summarized comments and coordinated with MDT to publish the final corridor study report.

 How can I be involved in the study?

 Members of the public may review published material related to the study on the Documents page.
-MDT and DOWL will consider all comments to better understand the needs, priorities, and constraints of the study corridor.
+MDT and DOWL considered all comments to better understand the needs, priorities, and constraints of the study corridor.
 To comment on the study, visit the MDT Comments page.